scalable-arch/SC_23-Unity-ECC/2_Error_Scenario/README.md

 - CE: detected and corrected error
 - DUE: detected but uncorrected error
 - SDC: Silent Data Corruption
-- You are free to modify the H_Matrix_OECC.txt and H_Matrix_RECC.txt files
-- Solution file: Chipkill-correct ECC (using RS code)
-- Unity ECC **[5]** can correct all the error scenarios mentioned in this exercise using only RL-ECC, without the need for OD-ECC

 # References
 - **[1]** Hamming, Richard W. "Error detecting and error correcting codes."
 The Bell system technical journal 29.2 (1950): 147-160.